WojciechBarczynski/toxicity_prediction/README.md

 ## GIN

+The Graph Isomorphism Network (GIN) is a simple yet powerful graph neural network designed to capture graph structure effectively.
+It is based on the Weisfeiler-Lehman graph isomorphism test.

 The Graph Isomorphism Network (GIN) model achieved the following results on the `peptides_func` dataset:

 - **Class 0 (Non-toxic)**: Precision 0.76, Recall 0.98, F1-score 0.85 (2153 samples)